rochekollie/blog/posts/string_along_with_javascript_strings.md

 Your string should contain placeholders that will be replaced with the actual values.
 Your placeholders can be variables, expressions, or functions.

-The follow code snippet demonstrates how to use placeholders in a template literal:
+The following code snippet demonstrates how to use placeholders in a template literal:

 ```javascript
 const noun = 'giant';